saturn72/AnyService/README.md

 ## Authentication

 Authentication is fully handled by `asp.net core`.
-Please refer to `asp.net core` documentation to implement you authentication model.
+Please refer to `asp.net core` documentation to implement your authentication model.

 ## Authorization

 Unlike authentication, authorization is fully handled by `AnyService`.
 Authorization has 2 aspects addressed by `AnyService`:

-- Can the current user perform CRUD operation on given URI?
+1. Configuring user's access to specific resource (URI) aka _Can user perform CRUD operation on a given URI?_

-- Given that a user has the permission to perform CRUD operation on URI, can it access CRUD operation on specific item?
-In other words: can the user read/update/delete an entity with specific ID?
+2. Manage CRUD Permissions on authorized resource (URI) aka _Given that a user has permission to perform CRUD operation on given URI, can the user perform read/update/delete operations on specific entity?_

+### Configuring user's access to specific resource (URI)

+### Manage CRUD Permissions on authorized resource (URI)

 ## Combine Custom Controllers with `AnyEntity` Middleware